markmoxon/elite-source-code-6502-second-processor/README.md

 ## Acknowledgements

+Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1984.

-The original 1984 source code is copyright &copy; Ian Bell and David Braben, and the code on this site is identical to the version released by the authors on [Ian Bell's personal website](http://www.iancgbell.clara.net/elite/) (it's just been reformatted to be more readable).
+The code on this site is identical to the version released on [Ian Bell's personal website](http://www.iancgbell.clara.net/elite/) (it's just been reformatted to be more readable).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.